Timinator2000/Algorithm_X/06 - your turn/01 - mrs knuth part II.md

         actions = dict()

-        for each student
+        for each student:
-            for each day in the student's availability for each hour of availability on this day action = ('place student', student anme, student instrument, day, hour) actions[action] = [('student scheduled', student name),
+            for each day in the student's availability: for each hour of availability on this day: action = ('place student', student anme, student instrument, day, hour) actions[action] = [('student scheduled', student name),
                                        ('slot filled', day, hour),